iann0036/tf-cfn-provider/docs/providers/vault/CertAuthBackendRole.md

 `Policies` - (Optional) Policies to grant on the issued token.

 `DisplayName` - (Optional) The name to display on tokens issued under this role.

+`BoundCidrs` - (Optional) Restriction usage of the certificates to client IPs falling within the range of the specified CIDRs.

 `Backend` - (Optional) Path to the mounted Cert auth backend.